If your child was born with any cleft deformity, we strongly encourage you to contact our office to schedule a consultation.

 A cleft lip is essentially a separation of the two sides of the lip.
 In many cases, this separation will include the bone and gum of the upper jaw.
 A cleft palate occurs when the sides of the palate fail to “fuse” as the fetus is developing, which results in an opening in the roof of the mouth.

 REASONS FOR CLEFT LIP AND CLEFT PALATE CORRECTION

 Cleft lip and cleft palate are highly treatable deformities.
-The prognosis for sufferers who receive corrective treatment is excellent; medically, physically, dentally, and emotionally.
-There are however, a series of risks for those who do not receive corrective treatment:
+The prognosis for sufferers who receive corrective treatment is excellent; medically, physically, mentally, and emotionally.
+There are, however, a series of risks for those who do not receive corrective treatment: